OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/nl_bjac.rst

 the system.
 When to choose this solver over :ref:`NonlinearBlockGS <usr_openmdao.solvers.nl_bgs.py>` is an advanced topic, but it is valid for systems that satisfy the same conditions:

-1. System (or subsystem) contains a cycle.
+1. System (or subsystem) contains a cycle, though subsystems may.
-2. Function over the cycle satisfies Lipschitz condition with L<1.
-3. System does not contain any implicit states.
+2. System does not contain any implicit states, though subsystems may.

 Note that you may not know if you satisfy the second condition, so choosing a solver can be "trial and error."
 If NonlinearBlockJac doesn't work, then you will need to use :ref:`NewtonSolver <usr_openmdao.solvers.nl_newton.py>`.